jennifermulroy/13-AWS-Lex/README.md

   An [Amazon Lex Bot](https://us-west-2.console.aws.amazon.com/lex/home?region=us-west-2) was created with a single intent named RecommendPortfolio to establish a conversation about the requirement inputs needed to suggest an asset allocation mix.

-  A few sample utterances and slots were established
+  The utterances and slots were established:

   ![utterances](Images/utterances.png)        ![slots](Images/slots.png)

 ### Build and Test the Robo Advisor

-The Robo Advisor was built and tested to ensure it is responding accurately with the user.
+The Robo Advisor was built and tested in AWS to ensure it is responding accurately with the user.

 ![Test Video](Images/test.gif)